yeojz/otplib/CONTRIBUTING.md

 `npm run test:watch`

+### Type Definitions

+#### TypeScript

+`.d.ts` files were introduced in `v10.0.0`, and can be found in `packages/types-ts`.

+Before adding new type defintions, first do a `npm run build`.
+This is because the types are checked against the published bundle and not your source files.

+To check for validity, you can use `npm run lint:ts` to lint your files.

 ### Sending a Pull Request

 If you send a pull request, please do it against the master branch.